Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/Webhook/Enabled.md

 ## Description

-Enable or disable push-based publishing service to a webhook.
+Enable or disable event-driven push-based data publishing service to a webhook.

 !!!
 Tip
     More detailed information can be found in webhook API description located in